PaloAltoNetworks/tcpsession/README.md

 ##### Usage:
+###### Installation:
+Clone the repository then install the requirements with `pip install -r requirements.txt`.

+To install the library do `python3 setup.py install`.

+If you want to use the script `tcpsessions_from_pcap.py` then you will need to install `wireshark` (tshark) and `tcpflow` as well.

+To simply extract sessions from a pcap once `TCPSession` is in your python path:

+    import TCPSessions
+    pcap = "your.pcap"
+    tcpsessions = TCPSessions(pcap)
+    tcpsessions.process_pcap()
+    tcpsessinos.dump_all_sessions("your_output_dir")

-Example of usage could be found in `tcpsessions_from_pcap.py` script, which also generates `tcpsessions_from_pcap.log` file.
+Example of usage could also be found in `tcpsessions_from_pcap.py` script, which also generates `tcpsessions_from_pcap.log` file.
 It also has option of doing performance testing.
 Additionally, it provides an option to extract JS from TCP sessions.

 This library requires Python3.
 Before using the script to extract sessions from pcap, please install the requirements with